 We are graded 'Good' by Ofsted, who recently stated "Staff provide a rich and stimulating learning environment.
 The good range of interesting resources, such as sensory toys, encourages children to be curious and interesting resources, such as sensory toys, encourages children to be curious and explore.
 Children make good progress from their starting points".

 Our highly qualified staff team work hard to ensure that each child has access to learning and development opportunities, taking into account the child's individual stage of development and their interests.
 Our play environment, both inside and outside, covers all the areas of learning and development specified within the Framework for Early Years Foundation Stage.

 The pre-school is part of the Early Years Alliance, who has more than forty years' experience of working in partnership with parents to provide the best possible care and support for families and young children.
 In more recent years we have developed and managed settings that deliver high quality, flexible and affordable childcare to families throughout England.

 - 01566 785684

 - Early Years Alliance (formerly Pre-school Learning Alliance)

 Where to go

 - PL15 8RT

-Egloskerry Nursery operates from a purpose built Eco building on the site of Egloskerry School with a large spacious outdoor area and regular Forest School Sessions run by two qualified teachers and Forest School leaders.
+Egloskerry Pre-school operates from a purpose built Eco building on the site of Egloskerry School with two spacious outdoor areas and regular Forest School Sessions run by two qualified teachers and Forest School leaders.